KevinMarquette/kevinmarquette.github.io/_posts/2017-07-31-Powershell-regex-regular-expression.md

     get-data : Cannot validate argument on parameter 'SSN'.
     Please provide a valid SSN (ex 123-45-5678)

-It may complicate our parameter, but it is much easier for out users to understand.
+It may complicate our parameter, but it is much easier for our users to understand.

 # $Matches